Officers, N.C.O.s and Men of the 1st Battalion, Buried in St Matthew’s Churchyard, Haslington, Cheshire

 Grave: East end of churchyard Died: 11 May 1916 Age: 31

-Personal: Albert was born in the December quarter 1884 in Crewe, Cheshire, the eldest son of Vincent Henry (an Engine Painter’s Labourer) and Harriett Ann (née Chedlow) Brock of New Street, Crewe.
+Personal: Albert (known as Ellis) was born on 31st July 1884 in Coppenhall Monks, Crewe, Cheshire, the eldest son of Vincent Henry (an Engine Painter’s Labourer) and Harriett Ann (née Chedlow) Brock

-He had four younger brothers, Harry, Harold, William and Vincent Arnold, and two younger sisters, Annie and Lillie.
+He had five younger brothers, Harry, Harold, William, Vincent Arnold and Herbert, and three younger sisters, Annie, Lily and Jessie.

-At the time of his enlistment he was employed as a Labourer.
-He was 5′ 9″ tall (1.75 m.), weighed 114 lbs.
+At the time of his enlistment in 1904 Ellis was employed as a Labourer.
+He was 5′ 9” tall (1.75 m.), weighed 114 lbs.
 (8 stone 2lbs) had a ‘fresh‘ complexion (redesignated ‘sallow‘ after returning from France), grey eyes and dark brown hair.
 His stated religion was Church of England.

-Military Service: Albert enlisted into the 2nd Battalion, the Cheshire Regiment, at Chester, on 8th January 1904 at the age of 19 yrs.
-6 mths (suggesting he was born in June 1884 – not December quarter – see above).
+Military Service: Ellis enlisted into the 2nd Battalion, the Cheshire Regiment, at Chester, on 8th January 1904 at the age of 19 years 6 months.

 His terms of service were 3 + 9 (i.e. 3 years active service + 9 years reserve).
 However, on 19th July 1904 he extended his service until the completion of 8 years with the colours.